 4.4.1.
-If your proposal is likely to have any archeological implications, additional supporting information may be required with the application such as an appropriate desk-based assessment or where that proves insufficient a field evaluation.
-The Greater Manchester Archaeological Unit is responsible for providing advice on archaeological matters including recommending any necessary archaeological work as a planning condition and modifying proposals to reduce their archaeological impact.
+If your proposal is likely to have any archaeological implications, additional supporting information may be required with the application such as an appropriate desk-based assessment or where that proves insufficient a field evaluation.

 4.5.
 Crime Prevention